 One example of a new technology extending Moore’s “prophecy” beyond the expected was Kanti Jain’s use of ultraviolet laser light to improve lithography in 1982.
 Shorter wavelengths mean smaller feature sizes, and currently a 193nm excimer laser is capable of producing chips with a 40nm dimension.
 (I know, this seems impossible, but clever methods are employed to actually create structures shorter than the wavelength of the laser itself.)

-Once again, however, we’re staring in the face of a (seemingly) unavoidable obstacle.
+Once again, however, we’re starting to face an (seemingly) unavoidable obstacle.
 As chip designers attempt to create features smaller than 40nm, the natural next step is smaller wavelength UV lasers.
 If a 193nm can produce 40nm chips, why can’t a 13.5nm laser produce, say, 10nm chips?
 Perhaps it can, but there are proving to be several issues with using extreme UV (or EUV) lasers for this:

 - EUV light is absorbed by almost everything, so the lithography needs to be done in a vacuum chamber, which greatly reduces productivity.